Voždovac: Economy

 Suburban parts of the municipality are mostly agricultural, but the urban section has a large industrial zone, one of the largest in the city, mostly along the Kumodraška street.
 It comprises the factories of Vatrosprem, Tunelogradnja, Soko Štark, Napred, Montaža, Ratko Mitrović, etc. Some facilities of the Belgrade's Communal Company and of Electricity company (EDB) are located in the neighborhood of Marinkova Bara, along the highway.
 A small center of the building companies and cement plants is growing along Bubanj Potok.

 Administrative center of the municipality is located in Dušanovac, along the Ustanička street.
 It encompasses the building of the Municipal assembly, the police and fire station, the local clinical-ambulance center, the Fifth Municipal Court of Belgrade and the Special section of the Supreme court of Serbia for organized crime and war crimes (formerly the Supreme Military Court of Yugoslavia).

 The Belgrade-Niš highway passes through the northern and eastern parts of the municipality while the road of Kružni put (and the projected Belgrade beltway) goes through the central parts, including the junction of two roads and tollbooth on Bubanj Potok, which marks the entrance into the Belgrade City proper.
 A railway also goes through the municipality, parallel to the Kružni put.

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):

 Sports

 FK Voždovac are the neighbourhood team with significant local support.
 They play at the Voždovac Stadium.
+Rad are biggest club from Voždovac municipality of Belgrade, with biggest tradition off all local clubs, and played in European UEFA Competitions.
+Rad played in Yugoslav top league in the 1980s.